 6.4 Work Quality Control

 RTF Staff conduct detailed technical data collection and analysis.
 In addition to the RTF manager’s review of work products, staff is requested to review each other’s work for consistency and accuracy whenever possible.
 After the adoption of a work product (UES measure workbook, Standard Protocol, Calculator, etc.) an independent third party contractor is sent the work product to ensure there are no calculation errors, misapplication of approved methodology, or source documentation errors.
-The QC Contractor is required to be familiar with the RTF Guidelines and technical characteristics of UES Measure Assessment Workbooks.
+The Quality Control (QC) Contractor is required to be familiar with the RTF Guidelines and technical characteristics of UES Measure Assessment Workbooks.
 Final documentation of the QC review is sent back to RTF staff in the form of a review memo highlighting any errors discovered, changes that were made to the document, limitations of review, and further suggestions for improvement.
 If substantive errors are found during the QC review, the work product is brought back before the RTF for a decision on how to incorporate the deficiencies found.

 7.0 Document Management